This step-changing funding programme will fund the future leaders of scientific and clinical research into brain tumours.

 We encourage a change in host institution and mentor at each stage to facilitate the applicant’s development into a fully independent group leader.

 All rounds will be competitively assessed and applicants will be interviewed, either in person or via video conferencing.

-To obtain input from those affected by brain tumours, we strongly recommend that applicants access our Research Involvement Network (RIN) for public and patient involvement.
-In order to receive feedback from the RIN, please allow for a minimum of three weeks turnaround time.
+To obtain input from those affected by brain tumours, we strongly recommend that applicants access our Involvement Network (IN) for public and patient involvement.
+In order to receive feedback from the IN, please allow for a minimum of three weeks turnaround time.